 - 2 Eggs

-- 1 1/2 cups nuts such as whole sliced Almonds
+- 1/3 cup nuts such as sliced Almonds – optional

 - Lemon Zest: Zest of 1 Large Lemon

 - Currents, raisins, dried cranberries, dried cherries, dried apricots, candied orange or lemon peel: 1/2 cup (chopped).
 Soak the dried fruits in water or juice then drain to remove excess water before mixing with the dry ingredients

-- Five Spice Powder or Cinnamon: 1 tsp
+- Five Spice Powder or Cinnamon: 1 teaspoon

-Note: Adjust the amount of add-on depending on the size of Biscotti you are making.
+Adjust the amount of add-on depending on the size of Biscotti you are making.
 The suggested measurement for variations if for big batch Biscotti.
 Cut it to half if making small batch.